harryaskham/hif/README.md

 - break things - with a broken status
 - synechdoche stuff - look under lid, for example

-- Achievements for weird trhigs - alarm in the bathtub
 - repeat the mantra on the radio for special ending
 - queries - what is X
 - more verbs